sohampatil8/SSH_LOCAL_REPO/README.md

-# SSH_LOCAL_REPO
-Take access of github repository to your local machine (windows/git) to push your code at GitHub
+###Take access of github repository to your local machine (windows/git) to push your code at GitHub

 ####Open Git Bash (or PowerShell) and run:
 mkdir -p ~/.ssh